 Alternatively, you can click the “Edit” button instead of “Manage” and copy/paste the list of proxies there.
 Now you see a list of all of your active proxies in the software.

 Once you have your proxies entered into ScrapeBox you will be able to test them before using.
-All proxies that are OK to go will be colored green and failed proxies will appear in red.
+All proxies that are OK to go (like google-passed proxies) will be colored green and failed proxies will appear in red.
 At this stage you can also filter out proxies that will work with Google.
 This is done to ensure safe scraping once you start it.

 However, there is one important moment about testing proxies.
 If you are using backconnect rotating proxies there is no need to test them.
 But if you still decide to run the test and proxies appear to fail the anonymity test, do not worry.
-The point is when testing for anonymity ScrapeBox compares your proxy IP to the IP it gets after activating the proxy and in case with backconnect or reverse proxies (that use multiple IPs on the backend) it will not be the same.
+The point is when testing for anonymity ScrapeBox compares your proxy IP address to the IP it gets after activating the proxy and in case with backconnect or reverse proxies (that use multiple IPs on the backend) it will not be the same.
 Although, the same proxies may very well pass the Google test.

 So, we recommend just using such proxies without testing.
 If such proxies fail to operate, you will know it for having zero scraping results anyway.
 In this case, you will need to go and check your proxy authorization settings first before raising a question with the proxy provider.